LoofahBu/UNET.LAN.client-server.model/README.md

 # Unity UNET Client-Server Wrapper For LAN

 ## Introduction

-This project is an abstraction wrapper for Unity UNET to help developers develop an application for the local network.
-Just override **OnClientCmdHandler** and **OnServerAckHandler** which on [NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs).
+This project is an abstraction wrapper for Unity UNET that helps developers develop applications for the local network.
+You can override `OnClientCmdHandler` and `OnServerAckHandler` on [NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkLANServer.cs) to customize their behavior.

-It also provides the auto-reconnection mechanism when a client can't connect to a server.
+It also provides an auto-reconnection mechanism when a client can't connect to a server.

 ## Quick Start
-1. Create your client class that inherits [NetworkClient](Assets/NetworkLANClient.cs)
+1. Create your client class that inherits from [NetworkClient](Assets/NetworkLANClient.cs)
-2. Create your server class that inherits [NetworkServer](Assets/NetworkServer.cs).
+2. Create your server class that inherits from [NetworkServer](Assets/NetworkLANServer.cs)
-3. Implement abstract method **OnClientCmdHandler** and **OnServerAckHandler**.
+3. Implement the abstract methods `OnClientCmdHandler` and `OnServerAckHandler`
-4. Initialize server and add event callback
+4. Initialize the server and add an event callback:
 ```cs
 ConnectionConfig config = NetworkRPCHelper.GetConnectionConfig();
 server = new CustomServer();